 Rosa ‘Mary Rose’

-Mary Rose delivers both beauty and a delicious honey-like fragrance.
-Mary Rose produces large, 4 to 5-inch dark pink buds.
-As they open, they reveal full, light pink rosettes.
-All of this beauty presents on a full, bushy shrub that goes 4 to 5-feet high.
+Enter Mary Rose, a true beauty that not only captivates with its visual appeal but also treats you to a delicious honey-like fragrance.
+Picture this: large, 4 to 5-inch dark pink buds that unfurl into full, light pink rosettes.
+All this splendor is showcased on a lush, bushy shrub that stands proudly at 4 to 5 feet high.

 Rosa ‘New Dawn’

 Step into the aromatic embrace of the ‘New Dawn’ Rose, a fragrant beauty that graces your space with two blooming sessions each year – first in Spring and then again in late Summer.
 Watch as the double pink blossoms unfold, gradually fading to a soft, baby pink as they age.
 And here’s the cherry on top – this stunning rose boasts good disease resistance, ensuring both beauty and resilience.